Sudokuru/Frontend/README.md

 - Replace `returnGameOfDifficulty(difficulty)` with `returnGameOfDifficulty("dev")` and the dev puzzle will be retrieved.
 - The `returnGameOfDifficulty` function can also be modified to return a desired puzzle.
 By default, it returns the first `novice` puzzle.

-### ⚠️ Cypress E2E Tests ⚠️ (We are phasing out Cypress Tests)

-Run `npm run web:dev`
-This starts the website in development mode, with access to the development plugins.
-Run `npm run open:cypress` or `npx cypress open` to open up the cypress testing interface.
-**Note: Running individual spec files will override the code coverage of the previous spec file**
-To generate a code-coverage report for all spec files, run the command `npx cypress run`.
-This will run all of the tests at the same time and output a combined code-coverage report at the end.
-To disable screenshots and video for cypress tests run `npm run test:cypress`
-After running tests, `.nyc_output` and `coverage` folders are generated.
-The coverage folder contains all of the code coverage results from the tests.
-More information can be found at [cypress docs](https://github.com/cypress-io/code-coverage).
-The best way to view coverage results locally is to open the `coverage/lcov-report/index.html` file.

 ## 🛡️🐶 Run Snyk scans

 The command to run a Snyk Open Source scan is `npm run snyk:opensource`